 Printable Recipe for Chef Alli’s Rustic Beef Stew

-Rustic Beef Stew over Creamy Garlic Potato Puree
+Rustic Beef Stew over Creamy Garlic Mashed Potatoes

-Once you've had this melt-in-your-mouth beef stew served over creamy garlic pureed potatoes, you'll never touch one of those cans of processed beef stew again.
+Once you've had this melt-in-your-mouth beef stew served over creamy garlic mashed potatoes, you'll never touch one of those cans of processed beef stew again.